Sandeep-akula-01/cloud-devops-docs/cloud-computing-intro/README.md

 Simply open the PDF file to read through the introductory material and gain a foundational understanding of cloud computing and current industry leaders.

 ---

-Feel free to update or expand this README as needed!